Narratological Algorithmic Lenses

 violations.append("Desire axis: Subject without Object")

-The monorepo is structured as four distinct packages, each serving a different consumer while sharing the same analytical core.
-This separation follows the ports-and-adapters pattern: the core library contains all domain logic — models, algorithms, diagnostics, the unified compendium of narratological definitions — while the CLI, API, and frontend are adapters that expose that logic through different interfaces.[5]
+The monorepo is structured as six distinct packages, each serving a different consumer while sharing the same analytical core.
+This separation follows the ports-and-adapters An architectural pattern (also called hexagonal architecture) where domain logic lives at the center and all external interfaces are interchangeable adapters plugged into defined ports pattern: the core library contains all domain logic — models, algorithms, diagnostics, the unified compendium of narratological definitions — while the CLI, API, MCP server, VS Code extension, and web dashboard are adapters that expose that logic through different interfaces.[5]
 The Python core bundles a unified compendium of narratological algorithms as structured JSON, with a loader that resolves packaged resources first and falls back to repository paths for local development.
 The CLI (built on Typer) enables terminal-based analysis for researchers who work in scripts and pipelines.
-The FastAPI service provides programmatic access for downstream systems — ORGAN-II's generative art tools, ORGAN-III's product prototypes — that need to call narratological analysis as a microservice.
-The React frontend enables interactive exploration, letting users select frameworks, adjust confidence thresholds, and visually inspect structural mappings.[6]
-Source material — chat transcripts, primary texts, structured JSON exports — lives in a specs/ directory organized by research stage: primary sources, completed studies, templates, and open drafts.
+The FastAPI service provides programmatic access for downstream ORGAN-II and ORGAN-III systems.
+The MCP server (built on FastMCP) exposes the analytical engine through the Model Context Protocol, enabling AI assistants to invoke narratological analysis as a tool call.
+The VS Code extension provides snippets and tagging for researchers working directly in the editor.
+The React web dashboard enables interactive visual exploration.[6]

 | Package | Technology | Purpose | Interface Type |